chaoss/grimoirelab-tutorial/internals/perceval-backends.md

 All backends have their own unit tests and corresponding data, saved in the folder [/tests](https://github.com/grimoirelab/perceval/tree/master/tests) and [/tests/data](https://github.com/grimoirelab/perceval/tree/master/tests/data) respectively.
 Since most backends fetch data from HTTP APIs, their tests rely on HTTPretty (version==0.8.6), a mocking tool that simulates HTTP requests.

-## Tips when implementing retrievers
+## Tips for implementing retrievers

 ### Implementation & conventions: